Blogs are an invaluable small business digital marketing tool.

 Listicles, when done correctly, are quick reads that allow readers to skim an article and find information that is important to them.

-Conversely, listicles aren’t the only way to engage readers, and, for some types of content, listicles are not the appropriate way to present the information.
+Conversely, listicles aren’t the only types of blog writing formats to engage readers, and, for some types of content, listicles are not the appropriate way to present the information.
 Bullet point lists can effectively break up large text blocks, organize a series of items, and create a visual variance.

 Take a look at the following example: